fsevkli/QuickQuit/README.md

 # CSE Capstone Project - *QuickQuit*
-Welcome to the CSE Capstone Project for *QuickQuit* This repository is the foundation for the capstone development effort.
+Welcome to the CSE Capstone Project for *QuickQuit*.
+This repository is the foundation for the capstone development effort.

 ### Key Links: